michaelwangtd/mLPlayground/README.md

 # mLPlayground
 a code set for machine learning

+# version
+python 2.7.x